-Toby Jones and Richard Armitage will star in a revival of Uncle Vanya at the Harold Pinter Theatre from 14th January 2020.
-The upcoming production will feature a new adaptation of Anton Chekhov's original text by Conor McPherson with tickets available now.
+Toby Jones and Richard Armitage star in this revival of Uncle Vanya at the Harold Pinter Theatre which opened on 14th January 2020.
+The production features a new adaptation of Anton Chekhov's original text by Conor McPherso, and tickets are available now.

 Chekhov's original text sees an elderly professor and his glamorous wife visit their rural estate where two friends - Vanya, the brother of the professor's first wife, and the local doctor Astrov - become enamoured with the wife.
 Matters turn to crisis when the couple decides to sell the estate, where Vanya and his niece Sonya live, looking to invest the money for a maximum profit.